garbage-team/garbage_view/README.md

 * When the model has finished training, the model can tested by passing validation images to [test_model()](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/main.py#L115).
 * The model history can be visualized using [plot_history()](https://github.com/garbage-team/garbage_view/blob/a7f5a2ab0e1caa5d02306bf6ae7ecdccd26486c9/src/image_utils.py#L257) to help determine if overfitting issues are present.

-Our dataset for training and validation will be available for download, coming soon.

 ## Citation